Irving Falú: Washington Nationals

+Coaching career

+In 2025, Falú was named as the bench coach for the Dominican Summer League Royals, the summer league affiliate of the Kansas City Royals.

 Personal life

 Falú is the cousin of former Royals player and Boston Red Sox first base coach Luis Alicea.

 His brother, Melvin Falú, was selected by the St. Louis Cardinals in the 28th round of the 2002 MLB June Amateur Draft from Southern Arkansas University in Magnolia, Arkansas.